College of Osteopaths

-The College of Osteopaths is a charitable trust that dates from 1948 and provides training leading to a Bachelor of Osteopathy or a Master of Osteopathy degree.
-The course is designed in part-time mode for the full five years.
+The College of Osteopaths is a charitable trust that dates from 1948 and provides training leading to a Bachelor of Osteopathy degree.
+The course is flexibly delivered over 4 years.
 Lectures take place at the weekends allowing students to continue with full time work until they complete their training.
-It is validated by Staffordshire University.
+It is validated by the University of Derby.
 Uniquely, the course is offered in two locations in the United Kingdom; Borehamwood in Hertfordshire and Stoke-on-Trent, Staffordshire.
 The program has been accredited with Recognised Qualification status (RQ) by the national statutory regulatory body The General Osteopathic Council (GOsC).

-The College operates 3 teaching clinics where osteopathic treatment is offered to all members of the local community at a subsidised rate.
-Clinics are based in Borehamwood, Hertfordshire; Marylebone, London and Hartshill, Stoke-on-Trent.
+The College operates 2 teaching clinics where osteopathic treatment is offered to all members of the local community at a subsidised rate.
+Clinics are based in Borehamwood, Hertfordshire; and Stoke-on-Trent.
 Treatment is provided and managed by senior students.
 All students attend clinic from year 1.

-The College of Osteopaths also offers a three year fast-track pathway for health professionals such as physiotherapists or doctors who wish to qualify in osteopathy.